Gouverneur Health: Move and modernization (1959–present)

 In 1959, Gouverneur lost its accreditation, and the hospital closed about a decade later.
 It was replaced by a new Gouverneur Hospital at 227 Madison Street, which formally opened on September 21, 1972.
 A 14-story, 216-bed hospital with an emergency room and outpatient clinics, the new building served Little Italy, Chinatown and the Lower East Side.
 Professional services at Gouverneur were initially provided by Beth Israel Hospital, through the New York City Health and Hospitals Corporation (HHC).
 The HHC took over the municipal system in 1970, and Gouverneur was the first new institution opened by the HHC.

+In 1982, the hospital was added to the National Register of Historic places.

+In 2008, Gouverneur Hospital became Gouverneur Health.
 Starting on September 22, 2008, a four-year, $180 million modernization project was embarked upon at 227 Madison Street.
 New and refurbished buildings were added, expanding the facility's primary and preventative healthcare services by 15%.
 The modernization project was completed in 2014, making the building thirteen stories high, with a new eight-story tower to serve as the nursing home.